Rojo Y Negro (Red and Black) DVD (Carlos Arevalo 1942)

 Red and Black was premiered in Madrid on May 25, 1942.
 Because director Carlos Arevalo chose to portray both sides sympathetically, Francisco Franco withdrew the picture only three weeks later.
 Its only documented screenings thereafter were in Berlin in July and in Madrid in November.
 It remained banned until the end of the Franco regime in 1975.
 Believed lost for many years, it survives—with all its bold, visual flourishes—as a reminder of why so many rose against the Spanish Republic.

-Directed by Clos Arevalo.
+Directed by Carlos Arevalo.
 Starring Conchita Montenegro, Ismael Merlo, Rafaela Satorres.
 Spain, 1942, B&W, 76 mins.
 Spanish dialogue, English subtitles.

 DVD SPECIAL FEATURES